mattdibi/incolla.nvim/README.md

 **Example**

-In you Neovim configuration directory, create a new file inside the `after/plugin` directory with the following:
+In your Neovim configuration directory, create a new file inside the `after/plugin` directory with the following content:

 ```lua
 require("incolla").setup {